ssatosays/csvkit-practice/README.md

 # csvkit-practice
-This repo is practice using csvkit.
+This repo is practice with csvkit.